Concentration for random product formulas: Main results

 In contrast to qDRFIT, the parameters $n, \epsilon, L$ parameters now all raised to the $1/(4p+1)$st power, and the different randomized settings yield very much the same gate count $t\Lambda^2 L$ for large $p$.
 This is in accordance with observations provided in~\cite{childs2019faster}.

 For illustration, we have chosen to directly import older results (\ref{eq:old_gatecount}) to compare with the averaged channel bounds (\ref{eq:avg_suzuki}).
-However, (\ref{eq:old_gatecount}) can be sharped to scale with commutator~\cite{childs2019theory}.
+However, (\ref{eq:old_gatecount}) can possibly be sharpened to scale with commutator~\cite{childs2019theory}.
 Future work remains to carry out commutator analysis for the averaged channel(\ref{eq:avg_suzuki}) and then swiftly upgrade Corollary~\ref{cor:randomsuzuki}.
-We refer to the appendix (Sec.~\ref{sec:proofgeneral}) for detailed statements and proofs.